ryanhagerty/eth-react/README.md

 * Type `npm run start`
 * Put on a pair of sunglasses and bask in your blockchain glory. :beer:

+### Remember these steps when starting a new development session.
+1. Start Ganache.
+2. Unlock MetaMask with local RPC network.
+3. Switch accounts to the one we imported.
+4. `truffle compile`
+5. `truffle migrate`
+6. `npm run start`

 ### Testing
 Type `truffle test` to test.